bitsofinfo/slack-payload-handler/README.md

 [![Docker build](https://img.shields.io/docker/cloud/automated/bitsofinfo/slack-payload-handler)](https://hub.docker.com/repository/docker/bitsofinfo/slack-payload-handler)

 Simple utility you can use as a custom [Tekton triggers webhook interceptor](https://github.com/tektoncd/triggers/blob/master/docs/eventlisteners.md#Webhook-Interceptors) when receiving [Slack interactive message payloads](https://api.slack.com/interactivity/handling#payloads) in response to user interaction (i.e. clicking on buttons etc) to trigger things in your Tekton CICD system.
+It can also be used respond to [Slack slash commands](https://api.slack.com/interactivity/slash-commands#app_command_handling).

-For convience it lightly mutates the original JSON and adds an `action_values` property which is just an array of the selected `values` under `actions`.
+For Slack interactive message posts, for convience it lightly mutates the original JSON and adds an `action_values` property which is just an array of the selected `values` under `actions`.
 Completely ignorable if you don't want to use it.

+There are no additional mutations for Slack slash command posts.

 ## Usage